w3nl/typeorm/docs/data-source-options.md

     This option is **required**.

 -   `extra` - Extra options to be passed to the underlying driver.
-    Use it if you want to pass extra settings to underlying database driver.
+    Use it if you want to pass extra settings to the underlying database driver.

 -   `entities` - Entities, or Entity Schemas, to be loaded and used for this data source.
-    Accepts both entity classes, entity schema classes, and directories paths to load from.
+    It accepts entity classes, entity schema classes, and directory paths from which to load.
     Directories support glob patterns.
     Example: `entities: [Post, Category, "entity/*.js", "modules/**/entity/*.js"]`.
     Learn more about [Entities](entities.md).
     Learn more about [Entity Schemas](separating-entity-definition.md).

 -   `subscribers` - Subscribers to be loaded and used for this data source.
-    Accepts both entity classes and directories to load from.
+    It accepts both entity classes and directories from which to load.
     Directories support glob patterns.
     Example: `subscribers: [PostSubscriber, AppSubscriber, "subscriber/*.js", "modules/**/subscriber/*.js"]`.
     Learn more about [Subscribers](listeners-and-subscribers.md).

 -   `migrations` - Migrations to be loaded and used for this data source.
-    Accepts both migration classes and directories to load from.
+    It accepts both migration classes and directories from which to load.
     Directories support glob patterns.
     Example: `migrations: [FirstMigration, SecondMigration, "migration/*.js", "modules/**/migration/*.js"]`.
     Learn more about [Migrations](migrations.md).